apple/swift-mmio/Sources/MMIO/Documentation.docc/Essentials/Registers.md

 The following examples illustrate some common patterns, but this is not a comprehensive list:

 **Write-1-to-clear flags:**
-These are bits that are cleared by writing a 1 to them, while writing 0 has no effect.
+These are bits that you clear by writing a 1 to them, while writing 0 has no effect.
 They're often used for interrupt flags:

 ```swift
 @Register(bitWidth: 32)